Mark Alan Mattes

 About

 My first book, Handwriting in Early America: A Media History (UMass 2023), is an edited collection of essays that explores how handwriting has been and remains crucial to our understandings of communication, art, cultural difference, and social order.
-My current book project, Archival Apocrypha: The Figure of Logan in Colonial and Native American History, examines how Indigenous and colonial archives shape histories about Native Americans and the Ohio River Valley.
-An article based on this research, "Trees and Texts: Indigenous History, Material Media, and the Logan Elm" (Criticism), won the 2024 BIPOC Scholars Award from the Nineteenth-Century Studies Association.
-Recent writing also appears in American Literary History, Ohio Valley History, and Teaching the History of the Book (UMass 2023).
+My current book project, Memories of Soyechtowa, examines how Indigenous histories enact community and homeland caretaking in the Ohio Valley.
+An article based on this research, "Trees and Texts: Indigenous History, Material Media, and the Logan Elm" (Criticism), won the Society of Early Americanists' Essay Award (2024) & the Nineteenth-Century Studies Association's BIPOC Scholars Award (2024).

-I regularly teach courses on Text Technologies, Book and Media History, Native American and African American Studies, and Early American Literature.
-In addition to teaching, I organized a NEH-funded undergraduate workshop, "Print Culture in the Age of Shakespeare," in support of Kentucky’s First Folio! exhibition in 2016.
-In 2019, I chaired "The Futures of Handwriting," an international symposium sponsored by UofL and the Rare Book School’s Mellon Society of Fellows in Critical Bibliography, in partnership with The Filson Historical Society.
-In 2023, I began the American Afterlives panel stream at the Louisville Conference on Literature and Culture.
-I also founded Hot Brown Press, which supports cool stuff at UofL and around town.
+I regularly teach courses on Book and Media History, Native American and African American Studies, and Early American Literature, and I am the coordinator of the English Department Internship Program.
+I organized a NEH-funded undergraduate workshop, "Print Culture in the Age of Shakespeare," in support of Kentucky’s First Folio! exhibition in 2016, and in 2019, I chaired "The Futures of Handwriting," an international symposium sponsored by UofL and the Rare Book School’s Mellon Society of Fellows in Critical Bibliography, in partnership with The Filson Historical Society.
+In 2023, I began the American Afterlives panel stream at the Louisville Conference on Literature and Culture, and I founded Hot Brown Press, which supports cool stuff at UofL and around town.

 I think this is pretty rad.